 Writing - This is a great way to pass the time and be beneficial.
 You can share your thoughts online at free sites such as blogspot.com, wordpress.org and others.
 They offer free resources and tutorials to get you writing quickly.
 You don’t have to know any coding to have your own blog.

 I personally engage in photography, reading, playing word games, and writing.
 I also craft for fun and money.
-Card making, sewing, and paper crafting are my specialties.
+Sewing has always been my love and regained specialty.
 All of this keeps my leisure time busy, which is enjoyable and fulfilling for me.

 Thursday, June 2, 2011